CodecoolGlobal/threads-workshop-java-Wirek90/README.md

 - 3 threads that will make 5 sandwiches each.

 You will need to make sure all threads are finished before exiting the program (`Thread.join()`).

-## Make a sandwich

-Implement making sandwich (`game.makeSandwich(order)`).
-Remember that you can make several sandwiches at a time, so you'll probably need multiple threads.

 ## Implement a queue yourself